Most people with anxiety do not realize that anxiety changes the way their minds process information and the way they experience reality.

 This has serious consequences when you are trying to attract back your ex, especially if you are not consciously aware that you are perceiving things differently.

-As a neutral observer, I do not wear an anxiety lens.
+I am a neutral observer in this process, but more importantly I do not wear anxiety lenses.

 More importantly, as a neutral and independent observer, I am not on any “side”.
 The only side I am on is on the side of love and your relationship.

 I keep you grounded so you are not focusing on all the negative things (about your ex or what’s happening) and as a result not paying attention to the positive things your ex says or does.